 Pick A Pumpkin Patch In Middle Tennessee

 Located north of Nashville near my childhood stomping grounds in Robertson County is Honeysuckle Hill Farm.
 Honeysuckle Hill features a large corn maze, as well as a smaller kid friendly maze and other fun activities for little ones such as a pumpkin train, petting zoo, tractor tire playground, and hillbilly pig races.
-This year’s amazing corn maze design pays tribute to the men and women serving our country as part of the 101st Airborne in nearby Ft.
+There have been some amazing corn maze design over the years, including one a few years back that pays tribute to the men and women serving our country as part of the 101st Airborne in nearby Ft.
 Campbell, Kentucky.
 For teenagers and adults wanting to get their scary on, Honeysuckle Hill is also home to Scream Creek, a haunted horror experience that takes about 30 minutes to trek through with a flashlight.
-Admission is $9 for ages 3 and up.
+Admission to Honeysuckle Hill Farm is $11.95 for ages 3 and up.

 Jamie Reeves is a Nashville, Tennessee, based blogger who’s been pontificating about poop and pinot noir since 2005 at BlondeMomBlog.com.
 She enjoys discovering new places with her husband and two daughters, heading to Southern shores, and is always planning her next family vacation.